Mission

 Mars Adema started learning about refugees through a biblical lens in 2017 and began to dig more deeply in 2020.
 This has included volunteering at The Welcome to America Project with her family, serving meals to Afghans living in a hotel in the East Valley, befriending a Rohingya family, leading Bible studies to help others in her circle learn about refugees through the lens of Scripture, and mobilizing her local church to serve in several other ways.
 As passionate as she is about the flourishing of her refugee neighbors, she’s equally as passionate about mobilizing the Church to get involved and not miss out.

-Mars’ Finance background and ESL experience overseas has equipped her in serving and empowering those who are forcibly displaced.
-She worships at MISSION Community Church and delights in taking adventures with her husband, Jeff, and three lively sons.
+Mars’ experience in finance and teaching ESL have equipped her to serve and empower those who are forcibly displaced.
+She worships at Mission Community Church and delights in taking adventures with her husband, Jeff, and three lively sons.

 Advisory Board